klehmann/domino-jna/README.md

 * **efficient lookup of documents without lookup views** by a value in the $Name field (see testcase TestNotePrimaryKey)
 * creation of **ghost notes** (documents that do not appear in any views)
 * API to **read the remote server console** and send commands.
-* **read/write access for the Notes Client workspace** (desktop8.nsk), e.g. read/write tab and chicklet infos (titles, server, filename, tabindex, x, y, classic and modern iicon)
+* **read/write access for the Notes Client workspace** (desktop8.nsk), e.g. read/write page and chicklet infos (titles, server, filename, tabindex, x, y, classic and modern icon), move pages with their icons, move replicas on top
+* **QueryResultsProcessor API to create JSON And QRP views**

 **Please note:**